Martiansunflower/Python_BI_2022/README.md

 This work was performed at on Linux 5.15.0-56-generic x86_64, Ubuntu 22.04.1 LTS, Python 3.11.

 ### Step 1.
-Installation of the necessary software.
+Installation of the necessary software
 For running the script you will need Python ver.
 3.11.`x`, you can download it from [here](https://www.python.org/downloads/release/python-3111/).
 Since we will need to install many libraries that may conflict with already installed ones, it makes sense to run the script in a virtual environment.
 So it is also necessary to install venv with Python 3.11, and you can do this with the following command: